 Continuously improve

 The final step in process optimization is to continuously improve the process.
 This could involve making further changes to the equipment, procedures, or raw materials.
-It could also involve optimizing the process on an ongoing basis to ensure that it remains efficient and effective.
+It could also involve optimizing the chemical processes on an ongoing basis to ensure that they remain efficient and effective.

 EHS software for process optimization